dliedke/LikeAllStrava/README.md

 Just enter parameter congratscomment and then message (placeholder [name] will be first name of the athlete), examples:

-congratscomment "Congratulations for the long run [name]!"
+congratscomment "Congratulations for the long run [name] 🏃‍♂️😀💪"

 or

-congratscomment "Congratulations for the run race [name]!"
+congratscomment "Congratulations for the run race [name] 🏃‍♂️😀💪"

 In case you don't provide the message in command line the application will request it.

-Note: Congrats message does not support emoticons due to Selenium limitations.
+Note: Congrats message does support emoticons because application uses Firefox browser for automation.

 # Use it wisely